kucherenko-artur/synar-ai-system/README.md

 </p>

 # SYNAR
 **AI control and routing layer where models remain interchangeable and the system stays in control.**
+> This project focuses on debugging real AI system behavior, not just building around models.

 🌐 https://synar.dev
 ✉️ kucherenko1988artur1988@gmail.com